The Fort St. John campus JOHSC is comprised of the following people as of December 1, 2017:

 - It must have 2 co-chairs, one selected by the worker representatives and the other selected by the employer representatives.

-Meetings will be held every third Thursday of each month, where practicable.
+Meetings will be held every second Thursday of each month, where practicable.
 The meeting agenda will be prepared by the co-chairs and circulated one week in advance of the meeting date.
 In the event of a serious incident, emergency or unusual circumstances, special meetings may be convened at short notice.
-A quorum shall consist of 4 members, with at least 2 voting member representing the College and 2 voting worker representatives.
+A quorum shall consist of 4 members, with at least 2 voting member representing the College and 2 voting members representing workers.
 Once approved, minutes will be posted on the NLC website.

 The JOHSC will keep accurate records of all matters that come before it.
 The JOHSC will maintain copies of its minutes for a period of at least two years from the date of the meeting from which they relate.